Ancurio/mkxp/README.md

 * Audio formats other than ogg/wav (this might change in the future)
 * Audio "pitch" parameter
 * The Win32API ruby class (for obvious reasons)
+* Restarting the game with F12
-* Creating Bitmaps with sizes greater than the OpenGL texture size limit (around 8192 on modern cards)
+* Creating Bitmaps with sizes greater than the OpenGL texture size limit (around 8192 on modern cards)*

+\* There is an exception to this, called *mega surface*.
+When a Bitmap bigger than the texture limit is created from a file, it is not stored in VRAM, but regular RAM.
+It's sole purpose is to be used as a tileset bitmap.
+Any other operation to it (besides blitting to a regular Bitmap) will result in an error.

 ## Nonstandard RGSS extensions